 English for Academic Purposes (EAP) 1 to 5

-The course is divided into five modules, EAP 1 to EAP 5, and caters to students of all English language proficiencies.
+The program is divided into five modules, EAP 1 to EAP 5, and caters to students of all English language proficiencies.

-This course bridges the gap between general English and Academic skills in reading, listening, speaking and writing.
-During the course, you'll be concentrating on basic grammar and sentence structure, gradually moving toward more complex texts.
+This program bridges the gap between general English and Academic skills in reading, listening, speaking and writing.
+During the program, you'll be concentrating on basic grammar and sentence structure, gradually moving toward more complex texts.

 Entry – one of the following results is required for entry to EAP 1: